manuelsanti1986/core-python/README.md

 ## Description

-The following repository contains the projects prepared by **Manuel E. Santiago Laboy**.
+The following repository contains the projects prepared by **Manuel Santiago**.

 ---